 Dr. Greg Patrick Brames, MD is a pediatric cardiologist in Aurora, CO specializing in pediatric cardiology.
 He graduated from Indiana University School of Medicine in 1989 and has 36 years of experience.
-Dr. Greg Patrick Brames, MD is affiliated with Children's Hospital Colorado, UCHealth, UCHealth Memorial Hospital Central, CommonSpirit Health and University of Colorado Medicine.
+Dr. Greg Patrick Brames, MD is affiliated with Children's Hospital Colorado, UCHealth, UCHealth Memorial Hospital Central, CommonSpirit Health - Mountain Region and University of Colorado Medicine.

 Heart Problems